 The additional microphone and NFC capabilities work remarkably well during this set.
 The microphone keeps the voices clear and freed from unwanted outside noises surprisingly well

-For gaming or hands-free calls, this is able to be an excellent choice for you.
-For pairing the Cowin E7 with the device, it has bluetooth 4.0
+For gaming or hands-free calls, this can be an excellent choice for you.
+For pairing the Cowin E7 with the device, it has Bluetooth 4.0

 Cowin E7 headphones are powered by a 600mah lithium battery like that of a smartphone, although a touch smaller.
 These headphones are outstandingly power-efficient, making the foremost out of that 600mah.

 In regular conditions, you ought to be ready to get around 30 hours of usage per full charge.
-However, confine mind that using the active noise cancelling feature drains your battery life faster.
+However, confine in mind that using the active noise canceling feature drains your battery life faster.